Biofeedback Therapy in Scottsdale, AZ

 For instance, if the goal is stress reduction, individuals may learn relaxation techniques to lower their heart rate or reduce muscle tension.

-Another common form of biofeedback we use in our clinic is heart rate variability (HRV) training.
+Additionally, another common form of biofeedback we use in our clinic is heart rate variability (HRV) training.
 HRV is an excellent way to help the nervous system regain balance by reducing the destructive effects of the chronic “fight or flight” stress response.
 HRV is especially helpful for individuals struggling with anxiety, panic disorders and chronic physical conditions such as asthma, gastrointestinal disorders and chronic pain.
 We use it in combination with neurofeedback training to help our clients reach their treatment goals more efficiently.

 Learning and Reinforcement